28 Mar CBD Oil Isn’t Addictive. Here’s Why.

 Containing little to no THC, hemp-derived CBD oil does not affect the brain’s “reward” system like other potentially addictive substances.

-Because of CBD oil’s relationship to cannabis, it’s not uncommon for those new to the supplement to be wary about whether it carries a risk for abuse and addiction.
+Because of CBD oil’s relationship to cannabis, it’s not uncommon for those new to the product to be wary about whether it carries a risk for abuse and addiction.
 In fact – CBD oil is not addictive, and it’s shown to be safe even at high serving sizes for people of all ages.